-CHWs get to know their patients one on one and assess for their medical, behavioral and social needs.
+CHWs get to know their patients one-on-one and assess their medical, behavioral, and social needs.
 After identifying their needs, the CHW collaborates with the patient to create a patient-centered Care Plan.
-CHWs and patients work together on the goals that the patient has identified as a priority.
+CHWs and patients work together on the goals in their care plan that the patient has identified as a priority.
 The patient’s care plan is reviewed by the CHW, patient, CN central team, and members of the clinic staff on a quarterly basis to ensure goals remain relevant to the patient’s changing needs.
-All patient goals align with various social determinants of health, such as housing, transportation and medical goals.
-CHWs meet their patients in the clinic, hospital, home or in the community depending on the patient’s needs.
+All patient goals align with various social determinants of health, such as housing, transportation, and medical goals.
+CHWs meet their patients in the clinic, hospital, home or in the community depending on the patient’s needs and preferences.
 The ultimate goal is to support patients with obtaining the resources needed to address their health and wellness goals and empower them to be able to independently use these resources after the patient has graduated from the program.

-CHCN’s CN Central staff includes a medical doctor, social workers, a nurse, lead CHW and a program coordinator to provide trainings, technical support and clinical support in the field.
+CHCN’s CN Central staff includes a medical doctor, social workers, a nurse, lead CHW, operations manager, and a program coordinator who provide training, technical support and clinical support in the field.

 CHCN’s data team supports the program with billing and tracking data through various data systems including Tableau and Structured Query Language (SQL).

-CHCN’s Care Neighborhood approach has demonstrated positive returns on investments including: decreased hospital re-admission rates, improved use of integrated behavioral health, decreased ER use and increased primary care visits.
-With ongoing support from our health plan partners we have 30 Community Health Workers in our 8 community health center organizations.
-Additionally, we have more than 750 patients enrolled in the program at any given time in year of 2021.
-Our program, Care Neighborhood, successfully continues to demonstrate total cost of care savings per member per month.
+CHCN’s Care Neighborhood approach has demonstrated positive returns on investments including decreased hospital re-admission rates, improved use of integrated behavioral health, decreased ER use and increased primary care visits.
+With ongoing support from our health plan partners we have 30 CHWs in our 8 community health center organizations who currently serve over 650 patients in total.
+Care Neighborhood continues to successfully demonstrate total cost of care savings per member per month.

-Care Neighborhood has partnered with OCHIN Epic to create a specialized case management platform integrated in the electronic health record.
-On the case management platform, Community Health Workers can review who they are working with, who is eligible for enrollment, and which of their enrolled patients are hospitalized.
+Care Neighborhood has partnered with OCHIN Epic to create a specialized case management platform integrated in the EHR.
+On the case management platform, CHWs can review who they are working with, who is eligible for enrollment, and which of their enrolled patients are hospitalized.
 The case management platform also allows CHWs to view patient’s records, document encounter notes, care plan goals, and assessment results.
-All of the work done by CHWs within the case management platform is also visible to other clinic staff which provides opportunities for interdepartmental collaboration in patient care.
+All the work done by CHWs within the case management platform is also visible to other clinic staff which provides opportunities for interdepartmental collaboration in patient care.

-Lastly, Care Neighborhood uses Tableau, a data visualization program, to present Care Neighborhood progress and impact.
-Tableau pulls data from Epic and demonstrates the growth of Care Neighborhood over time, and progress with the Care Neighborhood eligible population on an individual CHW level and on the larger programmatic level.
-CHWs can also use Tableau to monitor their own outreach and enrollment metrics, allowing for more effective caseload management.
+Care Neighborhood also uses Tableau, a data visualization program, to present Care Neighborhood’s progress and impact.
+Tableau pulls data from Epic to demonstrate the growth of Care Neighborhood over time and progress with the Care Neighborhood eligible population on an individual CHW level and a larger programmatic level.
+CHWs can also use Tableau to monitor their outreach and enrollment metrics, allowing for more effective caseload management.

 Care Transition when patients are hospitalized

 A core function of the Care Neighborhood program is to prevent hospitalizations by addressing the social determinants of health.
-Supporting patients during and immediately following a recent hospitalization is a key part of this process.
+Supporting patients during and immediately following a recent hospitalization is an essential part of this process.
 Using internal data analytics tools, the Care Neighborhood clinical team tracks patients in the program who have been admitted to a local hospital.
-Using this information we are able to proactively coordinate with hospitals to ensure effective discharge planning for our patients.
-Community Health Workers help their patients connect with the appropriate resources when they leave the hospital.
+Using this information, we can proactively coordinate with hospitals to ensure effective discharge planning for our patients.
+CHWs also help their patients connect with the appropriate resources when they leave the hospital.
 The Care Neighborhood nurse works closely with the CHW post-hospitalization to ensure smooth follow-up and get patients back into Primary Care.
-At the health care center, with support from Care Neighborhood staff, the Community Health Worker, Social Worker and Nurse review the patient’s hospital stay and consider ways to support their patient in preventing future hospitalizations.
+At the health care center, with support from Care Neighborhood staff, the Community Health Worker, Social Worker, and Nurse review the patient’s hospital stay and consider ways to support their patient in preventing future hospitalizations.